 Now comes the most important part, where do you go for the best Vegan pastéis de nata in Lisbon?

-Prinscesa Do Castelo – I mentioned before, they don’t have many and I’m not sure they have them all the time, but if you’re in the area or want a dessert, be sure to ask the guys.
+I mentioned before, they don’t have many and I’m not sure they have them all the time.
+But if you’re in the area or want a dessert, be sure to ask the guys.

-Pastelaria Batalha – My favourite came from a small modern bakery in the heart of Chiado.
+My second favourite came from a small modern bakery in the heart of Chiado.
 They had a plentiful supply of the vegan versions which were happily washed down with orange juice and a Bica (espresso).

 As you can see, even if you’re vegan, you won’t leave Lisbon hungry.
 All the vegan restaurants in Lisbon we visited offered a varied selection of delicious vegan food, snacks and drinks.
 The fact that they’re all independent (not a chain), means that you’re investing in supporting the local culture and honestly adds to the culinary experience.